-COPE has three primary goals, reflecting our focus on both research and clinical treatment.
-Research goals include:
+COPE has three primary goals, reflecting our dual focus on research and clinical treatment:

 We believe that this work will help in the development of more specific and targeted treatments to reduce prodromal symptoms and to prevent the development of psychiatric disorders in those individuals at highest risk.

-While working to understand the meaning of prodromal symptoms, the clinicians at COPE (psychiatrists, psychologists and social workers) will provide a range of treatment options for individuals who are appropriate for and desiring of treatment.
+While working to understand the meaning of prodromal symptoms, the clinicians at COPE (psychiatrists and psychologists) will provide a range of treatment options for individuals who are appropriate for and desiring of treatment.
 Depending upon individual need, these can include: